Romania opposition calls for referendum boycott

 The political turmoil has raised doubts about the future of an International Monetary Fund-led aid deal, sending the Romanian leu to record lows in a country already weathering a recession.

-Mass abstentions in a country where turnout hovers around 50 percent even in normal times could result in Basescu surviving because of the low turnout, even if there was a large majority in favor of impeachment among those who voted.
+Mass abstentions in a country where turnout hovers around 50 percent even in normal times could result in Basescu surviving because of the low turnout, even if there were a large majority vote in favor of impeachment.

-“They called the electorate to the polls, they should prove that their decision to suspend me is the correct one,” Basescu said on Tuesday in an interview on television station The Money Channel.
+“They called the electorate to the polls, they should prove that their decision to suspend me is the correct one,” Basescu said in an interview on television station The Money Channel.

-PDL officials have also complained about a government plan to set up extra polling stations in Black Sea resorts to bring in voters who are on holiday, which they say will artificially boost turnout.
+PDL officials have complained about a government move to extend voting time by four hours and to set up extra polling stations in Black Sea resorts to bring in voters who are on holiday, which they say will artificially boost turnout.